 - If you’re going to be interrupting someone (even with a phone call or a question in a store), it’s best to say “sorry to disturb you but…” even if you’re not really bothering them.
 I hear this all the time.
 Even in stores where it’s the employee’s job to help you, still say excusez-moi before just firing off your question.

 - Never leave a store without saying merci or au revoir, even if you didn’t buy anything.
 And especially if you’re the only one in there.
-This isn’t necessary at a big supermarket (no need to say thanks to the security guard on your way out), but when it’s a smaller shop or market, say thanks!
+This isn’t necessary at a big supermarket (no need to yell thanks to the security guard on your way out from across the store), but when it’s a smaller shop or market, say thanks!

 - Don’t ignore a bonjour or au revoir.
 Always follow up a greeting with one of your own.
 If someone says hi, say hi back.
 If someone says thanks or bye, say the same.
 If you don’t know French or are unsure, saying something in English is better than ignoring someone!

 Whether the level of French politeness is just a put-on or actually genuine, it doesn’t really matter because it’s cheery and welcoming and beats a sour, silent face any day.
-French politeness seems to be genuine and a part of the French culture.
+French etiquette norms seems to be genuine and a part of the French culture.
 What’s not to love?